lion-packages/files/README.md

 ```

 ### 3. GET BASE NAME
-The `getBasename` function is available to get the name and extension of a specific file.
+The `getBasename` function is available to get the name and extension of a specific file
 ```php
 require_once 'vendor/autoload.php';